 Can malaria be prevented?

-Malaria can be prevented by the use of antimalarial drugs and protection measures against mosquito bites.
+You can prevent malaria by using antimalarial drugs and taking measures against mosquito

 Protection from mosquitoes